Hung Up: Live performances

 On April 13, 2015, Madonna made a surprise appearance at the Coachella Festival and performed a medley of her 1994 song "Human Nature" and "Hung Up" during Drake's act, sporting thigh-high boots and a tank top that read "Big as Madonna".
 She then went on to kiss Drake, whose shocked expression went viral on the Internet.
-The rapper then revealed that he actually enjoyed the kiss, posting a picture of the moment to his Instagram account which read: "Don’t misinterpret my shock!!
+The rapper then revealed that he actually enjoyed the kiss, posting a picture of the moment to his Instagram account which read: "Don't misinterpret my shock!!
 I got to make out with the queen Madonna and I feel 100 about that forever".
 The singer also performed an a cappella version of the song on her Rebel Heart Tour in Hong Kong on 17 February 2016.

 On June 24, 2021, the singer made a surprise appearance at a pride party at the Boom Boom Room of New York's The Standard hotel and performed the song on top of the lounge's bar; she wore a see-through mesh top, leather shorts, a vintage Jean Paul Gaultier corset, a blue wig and long pink fingerless gloves.
 In June 2022, to accompany the remix album release, Finally Enough Love: 50 Number Ones, Madonna performed at Pride at the Women of the World Party in New York City.
 She performed a dembow, house-infused remix of "Hung Up", sharing a French kiss with Tokischa, in a similar fashion to her kiss with Britney Spears and Christina Aguilera at the 2003 MTV Video Music Awards.
+During the Celebration Tour of 2023–24, a mash-up of "Hung Up" and its remix, "Hung Up on Tokischa", was performed by Madonna amid topless dancers; Tokischa made an appearance on video.

 Remix version

 In 2022, Madonna recorded a dembow remix of "Hung Up" with Dominican rapper Tokischa, newly titled "Hung Up on Tokischa".
 It features samples of Madonna's vocals from the original version in addition to new Spanish language verses written by Tokischa.
 It was released by Warner Records for digital download and streaming on September 16, 2022.
 Madonna and Tokischa first performed the song in June 2022 at Terminal 5 during the New York City Pride.

 The song's accompanying music video was directed by Sasha Kasiuha and filmed in Washington Heights in New York City in early September 2022.
-It premiered on YouTube on September 20, 2022.
-The video portrays Madonna and Tokischa caressing each other in suggestive positions and perreando between an altar.
+The video portrays Madonna and Tokischa caressing each other in suggestive positions of perreando style between an altar.
 Rachel Kiley from Pride.com described it as a "raunchy romp" that leaves "very little to the imagination".
-It received "mixed" reactions.
+The song was nominated at the 2023 Premios Juventud in the category Girl Power.